-Percussion Class is designed to give students hands-on knowledge of percussion pedagogy in a group setting.
+The purpose of this course is designed to give students hands-on knowledge of percussion pedagogy in a group setting.
 Students will learn the Common Elements approach to teaching all areas of percussion, including (but not limited to) snare drum, timpani, keyboard percussion, and accessory percussion.